 8. Behavioral and Emotional Factors

 Perhaps the most underestimated factor: How did you react during past downturns?
-Can you tolerate a 20-30% decline without panic selling?
+Can you tolerate a 20-30% portfolio decline without panic selling?
+What about a 50% decline in a concentrated stock position?
 Does volatility affect your sleep?

 The best designed portfolio fails if it triggers emotional decision making.